Two GitHub pages hosting the web app are available:

 You are now connected.

 Step 5.
 Click P2P Router to show the interface and click the Start button.
-You can now interact with the connected device.

 Step 6.
 Power up to seven P2P Server devices near the P2P Router device.

 Step 8.
-On the Web Bluetooth® interface you can see devices appearing.
+On the Web Bluetooth® interface, you can see devices appearing.

 Step 9.
 On a P2P Server device, a click on B1 sends a notification to the P2P Router.
-This notification message is forwarded to the smartphone and displayed on the interface.

 Step 10.
 On the Web Bluetooth® interface, click the Light button to write a message to the corresponding P2P Server device.
 This write message is first sent to the P2P Router and then routed to its destination.